lemlac/mulem/docs/reference.md

 x = not x
 ```

 The important part is that these operators exist so that they are first-class citiziens of the language itself.
 That way, they can map directly with the machine code rather than being virtualized.
+Programmers can pick and choose how they want to express these operators using any paradigm avaialable in Mulang.

 This may break some of the usual habits of other languages, but that frees the usual symbols to do novel things.
 After all before C, `&|^~` had nothing to do with bitwise operations.
 Every convention had to start somewhere.
-This is an experimental language, so it's not obligated to follow the conventions before it.
+This could potentially be the start for brand new conventions.
+As an experimental language, Mulang is not obligated to follow the conventions before it.

 ### Pipelining `|>`

 When placed at the start of a line in a block, the pipelining operator `|>` takes on a special meaning.
-It takes the value of the previous line and inserts it into into the next line as `$`.
+It takes the value of the previous line and inserts it into the next line as `$`.
 This symbol is known as the **contextual reference.** This symbol has several uses in Mulang, but for now just know that it represents the value of the previous line before `|>`.
 This makes it easy to chain functions one after another in sequence.

 ```
 print("{